Estate Planning CanadaWhat Happens To Your TFSA When You Die?

 TFSA Tax Implications

-As investments go, a TFSA can be quite straightforward.
+As investments go, a TFSA can be pretty straightforward.
 But as we’ve seen, the tax situation once you’re gone can get complicated.

-That’s why it’s important to think ahead when you’re setting up your TFSA.
+That’s why it’s essential to think ahead when setting up your TFSA.

-Making the right choice can minimize the hassle and tax burden for your spouse or partner.
+Making the right choice can minimize your spouse or partner’s hassle and tax burden.

 You may decide to leave your TFSA to your children or siblings.

-If you do, give them a heads-up to let them know what kind of tax situation to expect.
+If you do, give them a heads-up and tell them what kind of tax situation to expect.

 The bottom line?

-To best understand your options and choose the one that’s right for you, speak with your advisor.
+To best understand your options and choose the one right for you, speak with your advisor.

 Discussion: Have you named a beneficiary or successor for your TFSA when you die?

-Leave me your comments below and I’ll make sure to respond.
+Leave me your comments bel, ow, and I’ll respond.

 Related Posts: